erezsh/reladiff/docs/how-to-use.md

   - `-j` or `--threads` - Number of worker threads to use per database.
 Default=1.
   - `-w`, `--where` - An additional 'where' expression to restrict the search space.
   - `--conf`, `--run` - Specify the run and configuration from a TOML file. (see below)
-  - `--no-tracking` - data-diff sends home anonymous usage data.
-Use this to disable it.
   - `--bisection-threshold` - Minimal size of segment to be split.
 Smaller segments will be downloaded and compared locally.
   - `--bisection-factor` - Segments per iteration.
 When set to 2, it performs binary search.
   - `-m`, `--materialize` - Materialize the diff results into a new table in the database.